 One of my first toys was a magnetic tiles construction set made of transparent coloured plastic shapes.
 It always amazed me how overlapping two different colours and holding it to the light would produce a third colour.
 This was my first lesson in colour theory which is something that I continue to study now in my adulthood.

-Another clear memory is at the age of seven one day in school in Nazareth where I was born.
-On impulse I began drawing my classmate as she was sitting in front of me unaware.
-Until all the other kids in the class started gathering around in amazement as to how the drawing looked so realistic, she was very happy when I gave it to her as a gift.
+Another clear memory is at the age of seven one day in school.
+On impulse I began drawing my classmate as she was sitting in front of me unaware, until all the other kids in the class started gathering around in amazement as to how the drawing looked so realistic.
+She was very happy when I gave it to her as a gift.

-Shortly after moving to London where I grew up, I won a prize for the Halifax junior art competition at just nine years old.
+At the age of nine I won a prize for the Halifax junior art competition which was very motivating.
 During GCSE Art and Design studies at high school I was introduced to the airbrush and enjoyed using it for my final exam piece.
 It was almost ten years later whilst studying vehicle body repair and paint at the College of North West London that I rediscovered the airbrush and knew that it was for me.
 After qualifying with City and Guilds and completing five years of apprenticeship I had saved some money and went backpacking around the world for a year.
 My first stop was in India where I bought a handmade notebook and started documenting my travels in the form of paintings.